 Physical migraine triggers

-- Hormonal changes due to the menstrual cycle
+- hormonal changes during the menstrual cycle

 Environmental migraine triggers

-- Extreme changes in weather, especially sudden onset of unusually warm weather
+- changes in weather

 Food-related migraine triggers